MohitChaudhary2/formPractice/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.5.

 ## Development server

-Run `ng serve` for a dev server.
+important note: please use npm install after downloading this project to get all the required modules for the project Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding